msgpack/msgpack-python/README.rst

 ::

-   $ pip install msgpack-python
+   $ pip install msgpack

 PyPy
 ^^^^

-msgpack-python provides a pure Python implementation.
+msgpack provides a pure Python implementation.
 PyPy can use this.

 Windows
 ^^^^^^^